Be part of the inspiring effort among dermatologists dedicated to helping patients, communities, and the specialty.

 Dermatology in Action: Help us reach out and make a difference in the communities we serve.
 Participate in this hands-on volunteer program.
 The project takes place during the AAD's Annual Meeting.

 Health Volunteers Overseas: Train local health care providers, giving them the knowledge and skills to help their communities.
-Opportunities are available in Cambodia, Costa Rica, India and Peru.
+Opportunities are available in Cambodia, Costa Rica, Uganda, and Vietnam.

 Shade Structure Program: Sponsor public schools and non-profit organizations in need of shade structures for outdoor locations that are not protected from the sun.

-Skin cancer screening program: Conduct free skin cancer screenings in your community.
+SPOT me™ Skin Cancer Screening Program: Conduct free skin cancer screenings in your community.

-SPOT Skin Cancer™: SPOT Skin Cancer™ is the Academy’s national, broad-based public education initiative to harness the passion of the skin cancer community in the fight against skin cancer.
+SPOT Skin Cancer™: The Academy’s national, broad-based public education initiative to harness the passion of the skin cancer community in the fight against skin cancer.

 Mentor young physicians